awaboi/python-training/README.md

 For use for python training

 Hello All.
-I am new to Githudb..just trying out stuff blindly.
+I am new to Github......just trying out stuff blindly.